 Arthritic neck conditions respond very well to treatment and are most often treated with a combination of approaches.

-Discogenic neck pain causing radiating pain into the arms is quite common as is Cervical Spondolosis.
-At Oxford Osteopaths we have been successful in managing quite severe cases of both with high success rates.
+Discogenic neck pain causing radiating pain into the arms is quite common as is cervical Spondolosis.
+We have been successful in managing quite severe cases of both with high success rates.

 Student neck is our nickname as we have seen so many students with this problem.
 They try various methods such as stretching the neck and shoulders or 'cracking' their neck to get temporary relief but in doing so, can make things worse or set up a painful habit.
 We use a variety of deep tissue techniques to reduce the pain dramatically and then go on to help teach them how to manage neck pain better going forward.